CDRT/docs/bios/settings/thinkcenter/security.md

 Whether to lock the chassis to prevent unauthorized physical access to the system components.

-**NOTE:** Effective on the next startup after BIOS setting is saved.
+?> Effective on the next startup after BIOS setting is saved.

 Options: